KristupasL/Ozys/readme.md

 II.
 Front-end:

     1. Colors, Header, and general design ideas that will be implemented in pages below
-    2. Register Page - @pasha
+    2. Register Page - @pasha DONE
-    3. Login Page
+    3. Login Page - @pasha (DOES NOT CATCH ERRORS)
     4. Main/Feed Page
     5. Profile Page
     6. Settings/Edit profile Page